richardschoen/howtostuff/ibmi_multi-threaded_server_jobs.md

 Even once I tuned the system I was testing the VS Code file open and saves were taking 15-20 seconds which was painful.

-By contract I was testing my Work with IBM i app and it was taking only 1-4 seconds to upload or download a source member.
+By contrast I was testing my Work with IBM i app (https://github.com/richardschoen/workwithibmipdm), which also uses SSH, and it was taking only 1-4 seconds to upload or download a source member.
 RDI was also pretty fast, but it doesn't use SSH.
-The only thing I can attribute this to is the overhead of the VS Code for i plugin and it becomes painfully apparent on a slow IBM i CPU core.
+The only thing I can attribute this to is the overhead of the VS Code for i plugin and it becomes painfully apparent on a slow IBM i fractional CPU core.

 This will probably not be an issue on larger IBMI i systems, but for me it made VS Code unusable on the low-end IBM i system I was testing with.